Is it possible to leave everything behind for a whole year? Rent your house, quit the job, sort out the schooling, the bills. The dog.

 It’s a combination of Brian’s business sale and a few other contributing factors.

-We have rented our house out.
+We our renting our house out for a year.
 That will cover the cost of the mortgage, plus, a few little extras like the rates and insurance, so all of those bills are being taken care of.

 We have been selling as much of our stuff as possible.
 All the crap that we never use but can’t bear to part with?
 It’s going.
 Steadily and surely.